Punakha : Sightseeing places in the winter capital - The Bhutan Odyssey

 One has to cross a suspension bridge over the Mo Chhu River to approach the Punakha dzong.
 The bridge leads to a steep wooden staircase that is the entrance of the dzong.
 There are three courtyards inside the Punakha dzong.
 This also happens to be the place where the last Royal wedding took place in 2011.
 The current king of Bhutan Jigme Khesar Namgyel Wangchuck married Jetsun Pema, the new Queen in the largest media event in history of Bhutan at Punakha Dzong.
 One can see the hall where ceremony took place from outside through glass.

 The Punakha tsechu (festival) is an annual festival that is organised at Punakha Dzong.
 It takes place in the first month of lunar year (usually March) and is a dramatic event that combines religious rites and prayers along with display of horsemanship and swordplay.
 There is also a re-enactment of the historic war between the Beard Man's army and Tibetan forces with great pageantry and dramatic flair.
 Punakha dzong is the second oldest and the second largest dzong in the country and is a must-visit place in Bhutan.
+It is advisable to take a Bhutan tour package which makes visiting as well as understanding the cultural nuances such distinguished structures so easy.

 Note: Be properly dressed in full sleeves clothes and fully covered bottom to gain entry into the dzong.
 Your head should remain uncovered at all times when inside the dzong.
 Bhutanese locals have to mandatorily wear their national dress (Gho and Kira) along with a scarf to enter Punakha dzong.
 The dzong is open to visitors from 9AM to 4PM.
 An entrance fee of 300 Nu (equivalent to Indian Rs.
 300) is charged.